-If you or a family member has a congenital disorder that does not allow you to work, a lawyer with Farmer & Morris Law, PLLC, might be able to help you navigate the SS disability benefits system and submit a complete application that includes the requested personal and medical information.
+If you or a family member has a congenital disorder that does not allow you to work, a social security disability lawyer with Farmer & Morris Law, PLLC, might be able to help you navigate the SS disability benefits system and submit a complete application that includes the requested personal and medical information.

 A severe neurological disorder might limit your ability to start or continue work, which might mean you qualify for Social Security disability benefits.
 According to SSA- 11.00 Neurological – Adult guidelines, many neurological disorders might prohibit you from gainful employment.
 If you suffer from one of the following neurological disorders, SSA administrators may evaluate the significance of your condition as part of the application process:

 - Multiple sclerosis

 - Muscular dystrophy